 A business model explains or describes the efficiency or originality of a company whose main objective is to generate profit by optimising its resources and clearly differentiating itself from the competition.
 In short, it is the concrete translation of the value creation process.

-A business model is therefore just as useful to the company founder in defining his entrepreneurial project as it is to the manager of an existing company in guiding a strategic direction.
+A business model is therefore just as useful for a company founder to define his entrepreneurial project as it is for the manager of an existing company to guide a strategic direction.

 You still need to know how to describe your business model, particularly when presenting it to investors or partners.
 Several attempts have been made to formalise this.
 But there is only one that has achieved consensus in the business world: the business model canvas.
 Simple, clear and explicit, this graphic representation in the form of a table is now part of the essential toolbox of every company director.

 The business plan is also part of this toolbox.
 But be careful not to confuse business model and business plan!
-However, the two are closely linked: the business plan includes the business model, which is the essential part of the plan, the keystone.
+However, the two are intimately linked: the business plan includes the business model, which is the essential part, the keystone.

 The different uses of a business model